fcurrao/-naturaldeli/README.md

 This project was bootstrapped with [Create React App]

-#The client requested an ecommerce for his premises
+#The client requested an ecommerce for his company

 ## Guia